Drag and Drop Transformations

 Field Name - The transformation is applied on the specified fields.
 For example, in the Event Type

-Field Value - The transformation is applied on all fields with this value.
+Field Value - The transformation is applied on all fields that have this value.
 For example, if the value of the

 Then, the final condition is derived as: For Event of Type